bkjaya2020/bkjaya1952-docker-zoneminder-master-MariaDB-Server-10.3.34-/README.md

 <code>sudo docker start zm</code>

-(You will have to configure the running zm container for mysql 8 ,zm data base and make some changes to start apache and zoneminder during the first run .)
+(You will have to configure the running zm container for mysql 8 ,zm data base and edit the timezone  during the first run .)

 <code>sudo docker exec -t -i zm /bin/bash</code>